 The track starts near the Barra Brui scout hall in St Ives, on Hunter Avenue.
-It’s a maintenance (4WD) trail that follows a water pipeline, with the pipeline and national on the right and back of houses on the left for the first section.
+It’s a maintenance (4WD) trail that follows a water pipeline, with the pipeline and national park on the right and the back of houses on the left for the first section.
 (The pipeline carries drinking water under pressure from Ryde to Pymble to the Warringah Reservoir at Beacon Hill, travelling through Garigal National Park and across Middle Harbour Creek.)

 After 900m the intersection is reached with Founders Way, where there is interpretive signage about the area’s history.
 This is an alternative starting point from Hunter St, which cuts about 1.8km from the circuit.
 After another 200m, the junction with the Bungaroo Track is reached – turn left down this track (it’s easier to do the walk in this direction, as the Bungaroo Track can be a bit tricky to find at the bottom).

 The Bungaroo Track initially follows the top of the ridge; 200m from the start of the track there’s a couple of markers and the track seems to split.
 Keep right (the left rock goes to a rock platform).
 After another 100m the track descends through a gap in two large boulders, with stone steps leading down.
 It’s easy to miss, and if you go too far you’ll emerge back onto the Pipeline Track and need to retrace your steps for about 50m.